fo-am/foam-kernow/guide.md

 sometimes we will need to pay out when we happen to show a profit, the next year they will be paid back as a rebate when we show a loss.
-Seems a waste of paperwork and time for us and HMRC both, as well as needing to be taken into account for cashflow, but there we go.
+Seems a waste of paperwork and time for us and HMRC both, as well as needing to be taken into account for cash flow, but there we go.

 ### R&D Tax Relief